 Ready to get started on investing in Nico Echo Park!?

-Soon you’ll be able to set up an account with an initial investment of $100.
+You can set up an account with an initial investment of $100.
 As part of the process for setting up an account, we’ll verify your identity with the help of a trusted third party identity verification service.
 That process will take a few minutes and will involve answering a number of questions about yourself.

 How does my investment make money?